July sock… to publish a pattern every month… *hmm*

 I have a horrible… what’s it’s called… “running nose” – allergic… er… such.
 What ever it is called.Ā It fills my sinuses during the night and I wake up in the middle of the night with my ears aking – I can imagine it feels like that when someone pushes a knitting needle into your ear.

-And the snot drops during the daytime, the table is filled with used paper handkerchiefs.
-Our dog loves to eat them and steals them when ever he can… I think it’s a bit disgusting.It reminds me of the story I read somewhere – in Europe the handkerchiefs were most precious and beautiful, thin linen, embroidered and decorated with lace.
+It reminds me of the story I read somewhere – in Europe the handkerchiefs were most precious and beautiful, thin linen, embroidered and decorated with lace.
 When the Europeans went to Japan – where they used paper handkerchiefs already at the 17th century – the Japanese were horrified by the European madness – how they wrapped their bodily fluids into these wonderful pieces of clothe and put into their pockets.
-Like used toilet paper. š
+Like used toilet paper. šŸ˜€

 My nose has been running since I was 10.
 There’s always used hankies in all my pockets, and I think it serves every possible pick-pocket right to put their fingers into a used, moist paper hanky… >:-)